 If you ask 10 online entrepreneurs this question “how do I start my blog”?.
 I’m sure 9 out of these ten will respond start your blog base on what you’re passionate about.
 Well, you’re about to read the truth about blogging for money.
 And why passion is not an ideal strategy to start a business blog online.

-Before you start throwing stones at me, wait and hear me out.
-I have my reasons which if you endeavor to read through, you may re-think on why blogging for money is an ideal option you should consider going forward.
+Before you start throwing stones at me, wait to hear me out.
+I have my reasons of which if you endeavor to read through, you may re-think on why blogging for money is an ideal option you should consider going forward.

 I know, just like you that not only in blogging but every inventory or successful business idea start with a simple ideology.
-Behind that ideology, there is one strong reason, “The Passion for succeeding.
+Behind that ideology, there is one strong reason, “The Passion to succeed”.

 Without the strong will to succeed in any adventure, success is far from your view.

 Is been four years since I started running this blog.
 Within this period, I have gained a lot of experience more than you can imagine.

 I read a blog post not too long ago on John show’s blog titled “Blogging without Passion: Can you make money like that?”.

 The author, “Micheal Chibuzor” tells how important the clarity on what really your passion is if you’re to start a blog.
 How some confused trending topics to what really their passion is.
 They follow trends and misinterpret this strong factor that they do not realize what their passion is.